 While eligibility requirements, criteria, and procedures for sabbatical and DIP leaves are similar, DIP leaves are not credited against the number of sabbatical leaves allocated to the campus, or accounted for within budgetary processes.

-Any full-time faculty member is eligible for a difference-in-pay leave if he/she has served in a full-time position on this campus for six (6) years in the preceding seven-year period prior to the leave.
+Any full-time faculty member is eligible for a difference-in-pay leave if they have served in a full-time position on this campus for six (6) years in the preceding seven-year period prior to the leave.

-A faculty member will be eligible for a subsequent difference-in-pay leave after he/she has served full time for three (3) years after the last sabbatical or DIP leave, and has satisfied the rendered service requirement.
+A faculty member will be eligible for a subsequent difference-in-pay leave after they have served full time for three (3) years after the last sabbatical or DIP leave, and has satisfied the rendered service requirement.

 Service credit granted toward the completion of the probationary period for service elsewhere shall also apply toward fulfilling the eligibility requirements for a DIP leave.